MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/overview.md

 For information about creating a virtual agent, see [Creating a virtual agent](getting-started-create-bot.md).

-For information about creating topics for your virtual agent, see [Creating topics for your virtual agent](getting-started-create-topics.md).
+For information about creating topics for your virtual agent, see [Creating custom topics for your virtual agent](getting-started-create-topics.md).

 For information about deploying your virtual agent, see [Deploying your virtual agent](getting-started-deploy.md).